JessyNeves/tblx/README.md

    - DOCKER (run & build)

   ### 1.2 Build
-  Once the repository is cloned browse to the directory and and
+  Once the repository is cloned browse to the directory and run:

   - ```sudo docker -t build tblx-challenge```